You are here

 • Approved List of Kindergarten School Readiness Assessments Posted on Website

-All vendors currently on the Kindergarten School Readiness State Board of Education Approved List of Assessments must reapply.
+All vendors previously on the Kindergarten School Readiness State Board of Education Approved List of Assessments were required to reapply.

 Part II: Assessment Review

-Applications from assessment vendors seeking inclusion on the Kindergarten School Readiness Colorado State Board of Education Approved List of Assessments have been submitted.
+Applications from assessment vendors seeking inclusion on the Kindergarten School Readiness Colorado State Board of Education Approved List of Assessments were submitted by November 10th, 2022.
 The technical review of the assessment tools submitted through the application process was completed in February 2023.
+Read the final KSR Assessment Technical Review Summary Report.
 Applications were received for the following assessments:

 • Acadience Learning, Acadience Math K-6